-In the beginning, God created the heavens and the earth.
-He made it for his glory and gave it to people as a perfect gift.
-There were no flaws, no bad things, and nothing ever went wrong.
 God put Adam and Eve in the Garden of Eden and gave them the task of tending the garden.
-He intended them to stay there and gave them one rule to protect them, not to eat from the Tree of the Knowledge of Good and Evil.
+He intended them to stay there and gave them one rule to protect them, not to eat from the tree of the knowledge of good and evil.
 God promised that if they disobeyed, they would die.
+Once again, this command came from a place of love.
+The Lord’s love is the throughline of history.

-It is easy to dismiss this because we all sin and we don’t see God’s immediate judgment.
+It is easy to dismiss this because we all sin, and we don’t see God’s immediate judgment.
 But our sin separates us from God; since he is perfect, he cannot accept us in our fallen state.
 But he does not kill us the moment we sin, even though we deserve it.

-We all have this problem and we try different methods to deal with it.
+We all have this problem and try different methods to deal with it.
 Some ignore it, but that doesn’t fix anything.
-Others believe that trying to do more good than bad will solve the problem, but it doesn’t.
+Others believe that doing more good than bad will solve the problem, but it doesn’t.
 We cannot argue our way out of a speeding ticket because of all the times we didn’t speed.
 Another option is to earn our way into God’s favor, but that falls short as well.
 God tells us that our best deeds are like filthy rags in his sight.
 It seems like we have no hope.

 After reading about Jesus’ life, the astonishing things he did, his death, and resurrection, it can be tempting to walk away thinking that he was an amazing teacher and not much else.
 But he fits into the larger story of what God is doing in history.

-We must deal with the same question that Pilate faced at Jesus’ trial, what do we do with Jesus?
+We must deal with the same question Pilate faced at Jesus’ trial, what do we do with Jesus?
 C.S.
 Lewis put it best when he summed up the choice we have with this statement:

 “You must make your choice.
 Either this man was, and is, the Son of God; or else a madman or something worse.
 You can shut him up for a fool; you can spit at him and kill him for a demon; or you can fall at his feet and call him Lord and God.
 But let us not come with any patronizing nonsense about his being a great human teacher.
 He has not left that open to us.
 He did not intend to.”